containernetworking/cni/SPEC.md

 Errors are indicated by a non-zero return code and the following JSON being printed to stdout:
 ```
 {
+  "cniVersion": "0.1.0",
   "code": <numeric-error-code>,
   "msg": <short-error-message>,
   "details": <long-error-message> (optional)
 }
 ```

+`cniVersion` specifies a [Semantic Version 2.0](http://semver.org) of CNI specification used by the plugin.
-Error codes 0-99 are reserved for well-known errors (to be defined later).
+Error codes 0-99 are reserved for well-known errors (see [Well-known Error Codes](#well-known-error-codes) section).
 Values of 100+ can be freely used for plugin specific errors.

 In addition, stderr can be used for unstructured output such as logs.